 - In a mixer, combine the brown sugar, maple syrup, and butter until it becomes a creamy consistency.

 - In a separate bowl, combine the flour, baking soda, salt, and cinnamon.

-- In the mixer, alternating, combine the dry mixture, then egg, dry mixture, egg until mixed.
+- Alternating, combine the dry mixture, then egg, dry mixture, egg until mixed.

-- Fold in or slowly mix in the the pecans and chocolate chips.
+- Fold in or slowly mix in the pecans and chocolate chips.